wp-plugins/gp-hub-driver-widget/readme.txt

 == Screenshots ==

+1. Example of the widget placed in the sidebar
+2. Closeup of complete widget display
-1. Example of the admin view for the widget
+3. Example of the admin view for the widget
-2. This is the second screen shot

 == Changelog ==

+= 0.4 =
+- Added new files for screenshots and loaded complete version to wp plugin repository

 = 0.1 =
 Inital version